RakhithJK/dbeaver-dbeaver-wiki/Installation.md

 ### MacOS DMG
 You can try DMG or ZIP archive if you cannot use PKG installer for some reason.
 To install DBeaver on MacOS, just drag-and-drop the DMG archive to your disk.
-NOTE: DBeaver requires Java 1.8 to be installed, so you need to install [JDK 1.8+](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) prior to installing DBeaver.
+NOTE: DBeaver requires Java 1.8+ to be installed, so you need to install [JDK](https://adoptopenjdk.net/) prior to installing DBeaver.

 You can also use [brew](http://macappstore.org/dbeaver-community/):
 ```sh